zentuit/soomla-ios-core/README.md

     [[StoreController getInstance] storeClosing];
 ```

 And that's it !
-You have Storage and in-app purchesing capabilities...
+You have Storage and in-app purchasing capabilities...
 ALL-IN-ONE.

 Getting Started (using static library)
 ---